rosell-dk/picoQuery/README.md

 # picoQuery
-An ultra lightweight alternative to jQuery, with jQuery fallback for unmodern browsers
+An ultra lightweight subset of jQuery functionality

-DOM manipulation libraries such as jQuery do a great job of providing browser compatibility.
-But the expense is a big download - and rendering time - for all clients, even though the compatibility is only needed for a few percent.

-picoQuery has an alternative approach.
-The library itself is written only for modern browsers.
-But the twist is that everything that works in picoQuery works in jQuery too.
-Hence, it allows us to fallback to jQuery.
-Bottom line: Great performance for modern browsers AND browser compatibility
+picoQuery is designed such that everything that works in picoQuery works in jQuery too.
+This has interesting benefits:

+- It allows fallback to jQuery on older browsers
+- It eases the process of migrating jQuery-code to something lightweight
+- If you start a project in picoQuery and it later turns out that you need full-flegded jQuery functionality, it just works

+picoQuery will come with a builder allowing you to select just the subset of jQuery functionality you need.
+If you need only very basic DOM manipulation, the size will be as small as 1k uncompressed.
+With 1k, you can for example do stuff like this: $('#main > div p:last-child').addClass('big').css('color', 'green');

-Here is how this is achieved:
+Here is how you can achieve fallback to jQuery for older browsers:

 	<script src="src/picoquery.js"></script>
 	<script>
 	function domReady(){
 		// Your code goes here:
+		$ = p$;
-  		p$('.clickable').css('cursor', 'pointer').css('background-color', '#ccc');
+		$('.clickable').css('cursor', 'pointer').css('background-color', '#ccc');
 	}

 	if ((!document.querySelectorAll) || (!document.addEventListener)) {
-  		// Unmodern browser fallback to jQuery
+		// fallback to jQuery

-  		// JQuery 1.12.0 on Google CDN
 		document.write('<script src="https://ajax.googleapis.com/ajax/libs/jquery/1.12.0/jquery.min.js"><' + '/script>');

-		// the jQuery "ready" function fires at different times, depending
-		// on browser.
-But it will be earliest on DOMContentLoaded, and always before the "onload" document.write('<script>$(document).ready(function() {p$ = jQuery;domReady()})<' + '/script>');
+		document.write('<script>$(document).ready(function() {p$ = jQuery;domReady()})<' + '/script>');
 	}
 	else {
-  		// For stuff that should be there on the first render, you want to
-  		// hook on to the "DOMContentLoaded" event, which fires before the onLoad.
 		document.addEventListener( "DOMContentLoaded", domReady, false );
 	}

-Here are some more examples with what you can do with picoQuery:
+Here are some examples of what you can currently do with picoQuery:

 <h3>Selectors - including css3 selectors</h3>